bigrickrick/Foundation_of_Rpg/README.md

 Project goal:

-Foundation of rpg is a project with the goal of replicating the basic systems of the rpg divinity original sin 2 and other games by larian studio
+Foundation of Rpg is a project with the goal of replicating the basic systems of the 'Rpg Divinity Original Sin 2' and other games by Larian Studio
-Exemples of systems:
+Exemples of systems that i replicated:
 - The character controls
 - Characters portrait
 - Point and click movement